svandriel/cachify-promise/README.md

 ## Statistics

-When a `stats` function is provided (see Usage), that function will be invoked each time a cache interaction takes place.
+When a `statsFn` function is provided (see Usage), that function will be invoked each time a cache interaction takes place.
 The object passed as a parameter to that function will contain:

 -   `hitPromise`: Cache hits on pending promises
 -   `hitValue`: Cache hits on stored values